 DATABASE VERSUS CONFUSING LOCAL FILES

-Classic Excel: A modern organization cannot afford to have hundreds if not tens of thousands of offline excel models, which get misplaced and can't be found when they are needed.
+Classic Microsoft Excel®: A modern organization cannot afford to have hundreds if not tens of thousands of offline excel models, which get misplaced and can't be found when they are needed.
 What is needed is a centralizing mechanism where all these files can be stored, organized, and have their information integrated with a centralized system.

-Integrated Excel: Throughout the underwriting process, the Rockport user can save not only their data back from the underwriting model but they can also save copies of the model itself back into the systems document repository.
+Integrated Microsoft Excel®: Throughout the underwriting process, the Rockport user can save not only their data back from the underwriting model but they can also save copies of the model itself back into the systems document repository.
 This means that a user can keep all the different iterations of an underwriting for future records, all in one place.

 LACK OF AUDIT TRAILS/CONTROL MECHANISMS